 Insulinomas are likely the most common tumor seen in pet ferrets.
 Also called pancreatic islet cell tumors, these are tumors of insulin-producing cells in the pancreas.
 The tumors produce an excess of insulin, which results in hypoglycemia (low blood sugar).
-Unfortunately, the tumors are most often malignant, although they can usually be managed with surgery or medication for a significant length of time.
+Unfortunately, the tumors are often malignant, although they can usually be managed with surgery or medication for a significant length of time.

 Insulinomas typically occur in ferrets around 2-3 years of age.
-The onset can be gradual, with signs starting mildly, then getting worse and more frequent, or it can be quite severe and sudden.
-Occasionally, there are no obvious signs, and insulinoma is only discovered during lab testing done for other problems.
+The onset can be gradual, with signs starting mildly, then getting worse and more frequent; the illness can also be quite severe and sudden.
+Occasionally there are no obvious signs, and insulinoma is only discovered during lab testing done for other problems.
 Insulinoma can be found concurrently with adrenal disease, lymphomas, cardiomyopathy, and other diseases.